 Preventing viral haemorrhagic fever

-With the exception of yellow fever, there are no UK-licensed vaccines for use in humans to prevent VHF.
-Travellers and healthcare professionals may use our outbreak surveillance database to search for current or recent outbreaks of VHF.
+With the exception of yellow fever, there are no UK licensed human vaccines to prevent VHF.
+Travellers and healthcare professionals can use our outbreak surveillance database to search for current or recent outbreaks of VHF.

 Ideally travellers should avoid areas where outbreaks are occurring.
 Methods of prevention in travellers will vary according to how the infection is transmitted.
 In general, travellers to risk areas should: